calabiyau19/calabiyau19.github.io/_posts/2025-11-25-whisper-ai-local-install.md

 * Real-time continuous dictation
 * Type directly into the active window
 * Global hotkey activation
-* Better Whisper model
+* Test Better Whisper models - like base as opposed to tiny
-* GUI app
+* GUI app - dropped from project
-* Integrate directly with ChatGPT / Claude Desktop
+* Integrate directly with ChatGPT / Claude Desktop - dropped from project, not needed
-* Run Whisper from another machine on your LAN
+* Access Whisper from another machine on your LAN - dropped from project, use it exclusively on the laptop
-* Something else

 ---